juejuew/STATS306-Fall2021-lab05/index.md

 **Lab day/time:** Wednesday, 8:30am-10:00am \
 **Office hours day/time:** Monday, 9:00-10:00 am

-## Installing Jupyter Notebook
-First of all, let's get started with the Jupyter notebook.
-Regardless of the OS you are using, go onto Anaconda homepage and download ANACONDA python 3 <https://www.anaconda.com/download/>.

-Once you have yours installed,

-    *windows* -- start up Anaconda Prompt
-    *linux/macOS* -- start up your terminal

-You need to install IRkernel into your jupyter notebook, use the instruction in <https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/>.

-You can startup your notebook by typing

-    jupyter notebook

 ## Lab Schedule and Materials

 Date | Lab | Solution